 On the other hand, I think my mind is perfectly made for running.
 I enjoy running, the ability to focus on setting one foot in front of the other, controlling my breath and giving my head a 1 hour break to go blank and think through anything it desires to think about.
 Running is fascinatingly liberating for my mind, and gives an immediate mood boost.
 But but…the pain in my shins and my lower back the next day is not worth it over the long term.
 I want to continue to be able to move myself somewhat agile when I am sixty, and not have a worn of knee-cap and non-existent backbone marrow.

 Thus, I have to find mindfulness in other exercises.
 Riding for example, or swimming.
 Or simply listening to music, smoking weed, drinking alcohol, or writing.
 Yes, writing is good for that too.
 The problem with writing compared to running is twofold.
 I don’t really support my health by sitting on my butt and typing on this not ergonomically designed keyboard, while staring at a bright, eye-sight worsening LED screen.
 More importantly to me though, writing is slower than thinking, and it involves more mental and physical rules, such as grammar and keyboard layouts.
 So, I’d argue it is not as free-floating as what I think about when running.

 This text serves as an example of where writing goes.
-But, I will only do so in hindsight.
-If this text survives my scrutiny in a year from now (and more years later would even be better, but I am an impatient person) writing will have proven to be an effective way organize and consolidate my brainwaves.
+But, it will only do so in hindsight.
+If this text survives my scrutiny in a year from now (and more years later would even be better, but I am an impatient writer) writing will have proven to be an effective way to organize and consolidate my thoughts.
 I guess the goal is to produce something of value.
-The questions is do words become less or more valuable after enough green grass has grown on them?
+The question is do words become less or more valuable after enough green grass has grown on them?